 apply, click here.

 The Elevator Safety Board is a part of the

-Iowa Division of Labor Services.
+Iowa Division of Labor.
 The board sets fees for

 inspections, makes rules for elevators, hears appeals